scientist-softserv/iiif_print/README.md

 * OCR keyword match highlighting
 * viewer with page navigation and deep zooming
 * splitting of PDFs to LZW compressed TIFFs for viewing
-* configuring how the manifest canvases are sorted in the viewer
 * adding metadata fields to the manifest with faceted search links and external links
 * excluding specified work types to be found in the catalog search